 At the Daydream View launch, a number of platforms including YouTube VR, The Guardian VR, CNN VR and Hunters Gate were ready for users to dive into – literally headfirst.
 Three months later, it’s no surprise that the list has has grown, with HBO Now and Netflix joining the ranks, and a personal favourite – Star Chart VR that allows users to explore space in ‘real time’.
 Far out.

-At present, Google wants Daydream View to be strictly an Android sweetener.
+Although first launched as an Android sweetener, in late January Google announced that Daydream View was now open to all developers.
 Their previous VR venture – Google Cardboard – was made iOS friendly in March 2016, with Google releasing an iOS compatible SDK 20 months after its Android launch.
 A number of iOS apps ended up creating content to work in the Cardboard headset, and even Google created a Cardboard Camera in iOS eventually.
 We may see a similar timeline with the Daydream View, however there is no telling if Apple handsets will ever enter the list of ‘Daydream-ready’.

 In a 2016 blog post, YouTube’s Kurt Wilms revealed that they were working with Buzzfeed and Tastemade to “explore new ways of storytelling in virtual environments”.
 Get ready for new types of content that take advantage of an innovative content medium – beyond 3D videos of miniature-pizzas, perhaps we’ll have access to news coverage that puts us inside a courtroom or virtual refugee camp.
 A particularly timely concept full of potential, especially as Buzzfeed (and a host of other players including the giant Facebook) increasingly pour resources into video as opposed to more traditional news platform.